sakethksg/Peercrypt/README.md

   <li><b>Additive Increase</b>: Window grows by 1KB for each successful transmission</li>
   <li><b>Multiplicative Decrease</b>: Window halves when congestion is detected</li>
 </ul>

+This mode is ideal for transfers over unstable or congested networks, as it dynamically adjusts to available bandwidth.
 </p>
 </details>

 <details>
 <summary><b>🚦 QoS Mode</b></summary>
-<p>Priority-based transfers with three levels: high, normal, and low.</p>
+<p>Priority-based transfers with three levels: normal (1), high (2), and highest (3).
+This mode ensures that important files get transferred with higher priority when multiple transfers are occurring simultaneously.
+The QoS manager allocates bandwidth proportionally based on priority levels.</p>
 </details>

 <details>
 <summary><b>⚡ Parallel Mode</b></summary>
-<p>Multi-threaded transfers to maximize throughput on high-bandwidth networks.</p>
+<p>Multi-threaded transfers to maximize throughput on high-bandwidth networks.
+This mode splits files into chunks and transfers them concurrently, which can significantly increase performance especially on high-latency connections.
+The number of threads is configurable (default: 4).</p>
 </details>

 <details>
 <summary><b>📡 Multicast Mode</b></summary>
-<p>Send files to multiple receivers simultaneously, perfect for distributing content to a group.</p>
+<p>Send files to multiple receivers simultaneously, perfect for distributing content to a group.
+This mode efficiently handles one-to-many transfers by establishing individual connections to each target while managing them collectively.</p>
 </details>

 ## 📥 Installation